 Counteracting the Appliance Heat

 The key to redistributing this heat is ventilation.
-Ventilation of your basement can be done with normal standing fans, exhaust fans, or similar kinds of ventilation that can redistribute the air in your basement.
+Ventilation of your basement can be done with normal standing fans, exhaust fans, or similar kinds of ventilation that are capable of redistributing the air in your basement.

 Leaving the door open to your basement can allow the hot air to rise to the rest of the house, which can cool the basement as well as heat the rest of the home.